jneug/typst-mantys/src/component/title-page.typ

 /// - version (str, version): The version of this document.
 A string can be
 ///   passed explicitly to avoid the automatic `v` prefix.
 /// - date (datetime): The date at which this document was created.
-/// - abstract (str, content): An abstract outlining the purpose and contents
+/// - abstract (str, content, none): An abstract outlining the purpose and
-///   of this document.
+///   contents of this document.
-/// - license (str, content, none): The license of this document or a related piece
+/// - license (str, content, none): The license of this document or a related
-///   of intellectual property.
+///   piece of intellectual property.
 /// - theme (theme): The color theme to use for the title page.
 /// -> content
 #let make-title-page(